conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-groups.md

 With these Groups, you can gather all the application Service Accounts defined on the Gateway that should follow a common set of interceptors rules.

 :::note
-They **can't be used for managing ACLs** of these Service Accounts today.
+They **can't be used for managing ACLs** of these Service Accounts.
 :::

 ## Creation

 You can create a Group by using the Gateway API.

-You can find the object definition and additional details on the [Gateway Group Resource Reference page](/gateway/reference/resources-reference/#gatewaygroup).
+Object definition and additional details can be found on the [Gateway Group Resource Reference page](/gateway/reference/resources-reference/#gatewaygroup).

 ## Apply an Interceptor to a Group